AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: Discussion and Conclusion

-Finally, we infer that under- and over-reliance\footnote{Recall that we define \textit{under-reliance} globally as $\mathcal{A}<Acc_{AI}$, and vice versa for over-reliance.} is not symmetrical regarding their implications for decision-making accuracy.
-While the human may complement the AI when over-relying by systematically adhering to correct recommendations and overriding wrong ones, there is no hope for improvements in accuracy over the AI baseline when the human under-relies past a threshold of $\mathcal{A}< 2\cdot Acc_{AI} - 100\%$.
-Notably, this threshold may be very high when the AI performs well---for instance, at an AI accuracy of $90\%$, any adherence $\mathcal{A}< 80\%$ can \textit{never} lead to a decision-making accuracy that is better than the AI.
-Especially when the human in the loop is not aware of such high AI performance, it might be unrealistic to expect them to complement the AI.
+We also characterize the conditions under which human-AI complementarity is achievable.
+In particular, we show that under- and over-reliance\footnote{Recall that we define \textit{under-reliance} globally as $\mathcal{A}<Acc_{AI}$, and \textit{over-reliance} as $\mathcal{A}>Acc_{AI}$.} are not symmetrical regarding their implications for complementarity.
+While complementarity is possible in the case of over-reliance, there is no hope when the human-in-the-loop under-relies past a certain threshold.
+Notably, this threshold may be very high when the AI performs well.
+For instance, at an AI accuracy of $90\%$, any adherence to AI recommendations of less than 80\% can \textit{never} lead to a decision-making accuracy that is better than the AI baseline.
+Especially when the human-in-the-loop is not aware of such high AI performance, it might be unrealistic to expect complementarity.
+Conversely, our work demonstrates that complementarity can still occur in empirical studies even when humans cannot distinguish correct from incorrect AI recommendations---and the likelihood of this can be significant.
+This should be considered when interpreting empirical findings.

-Our framework is currently applicable to binary decision-making tasks with an AI system in place that performs better than chance.
-A natural extension would be to include cases with more than two decision alternatives.
-In such cases, our reliance taxonomy would have to be altered to account for situations where overriding a wrong AI recommendation may still lead to a wrong decision.
-Our visual framework is also limited in its use for situations where we want to compare empirical findings across studies with \textit{different} AI accuracy.
-Extending it to account for varying AI accuracy would involve a 3-dimensional visual with a third axis on $Acc_{AI}$.
-Finally, we might think of cases where the metric of decision-making performance is not accuracy but, for instance, fairness~\cite{schoeffer2022explanations}.
+Finally, we propose a visual framework and demonstrate its practical relevance by applying it to prior empirical studies.
+Our framework manages to capture a range of previous findings within a single visualization and extends them by additional observations.
+For instance, it offers helpful additional information by disentangling reliance behavior in its basic components of correct/wrong adherence and overriding.
+The proposed framework also allows us to compare empirical findings across studies by contrasting the human ability to distinguish correct from wrong AI recommendations.
+Taken together, our work offers a blueprint and helpful metrics to guide the evaluation and design of effective interventions for AI-assisted decision-making.